Zjx402/Kea2/docs/blacklisting.md

 2. **Add parameter when running tests**

-   Add the following argument to specify the whitelist file:
+   Add the following argument to specify the whitelist file (`/sdcard/awl.strings` is the desired path on the device):
    ```
    --act-whitelist-file /sdcard/awl.strings
    ```